jeremydaly/dynamodb-streams-processor/README.md

 [DynamoDB Converter](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/Converter.html) utility to unmarshall the items, plus does some other cool magic (like unwrapping `Set`s and performing diffs) so you don't need to.

 ## It's not really magic... 🧙
-Take a look at the code (index.js) and you'll see that it's not a overly complex script.
+Take a look at the code (index.js) and you'll see that it's not an overly complex script.
 However, I found myself writing the same thing over and over again for different projects, so I decided to create something that made my life easier.
 If you find it useful for your projects, that's cool too.

 ## Installation
 Via npm or yarn: